MicrosoftDocs/Viva/Viva/insights/advanced/admin/org-data-overview.md

 ## About data sources

-The advanced insights app can get organizational data in one of two ways: through Azure Active Directory (Azure AD), which is the default setting, or through an organizational data file that you as an admin upload.
+The advanced insights app can get organizational data in one of two ways: through Azure AD, which is the default setting, or through an organizational data file that you as an admin upload.

+### Attributes from an Azure Active Directory import

 Azure AD automatically syncs with the advanced insights app and provides data for three attributes: **PersonId**, **ManagerId**, and **Organization**.
 When you import from Azure AD, you'll also get two additional attributes that come from the user's primary SMTP address and their Outlook/Exchange settings, respectively: **Domain** and **TimeZone**.